pwikapanel/illustrator-panel/README.md

 Current task:

-single artboards now work, need to make multiple artboards work without overwrite permissions
+backing up artboards works
+need to see if it will mess up the global undo for re-saving as .ai if there are hidden layers

+need to add the index to each rect, then make sure they're correctly attributed afterwards

 * * * * *